Miami RedHawks men's ice hockey

 The Miami RedHawks men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents Miami University, in Oxford, Ohio.
 The RedHawks are a member of the National Collegiate Hockey Conference (NCHC), starting play in the conference's 2013–14 inaugural season.
 Prior to the NCHC, from 1980 to 2013, the RedHawks were a member of the Central Collegiate Hockey Association (CCHA) until the original CCHA disbanded in 2013.
 They play in Steve "Coach" Cady Arena at the Goggin Ice Center.

 Early Seasons

 Miami University added hockey to the roster of varsity sports in 1978, with the leadership of the program's first coach, Steve Cady, playing at the Goggin Ice Arena.
 Miami played as an independent Division I team for the first two seasons, collecting an overall record of 45–27–3.
 The team joined the CCHA for the 1980–81 season.
-The first Miamian to play in the National Hockey League was goaltender Alain Chevrier, who played for Miami from 1980-1984, making his NHL debut with the New Jersey Devils in 1985, and left-wing Craig Fisher coming next in 1990 with the Philadelphia Flyers, having turned pro after two seasons in Oxford.
+The first Miamian to play in the National Hockey League was goaltender Alain Chevrier, who played for Miami from 1980 to 1984, making his NHL debut with the New Jersey Devils in 1985, and left-wing Craig Fisher coming next in 1990 with the Philadelphia Flyers, having turned pro after two seasons in Oxford.
 Fisher was the first Miamian to be honored as first-team All-CCHA for his 1989-90 campaign.